rfigueroa/docs/content/reference/yaml/steps.md

 ---
 steps:
   - ruleset:
-      # Below is displaying it will run a step if file README.md, any file of type *.md
+      # As shown below this step will execute if file README.md, any file of type *.md
       # in the root directory or any file in the test/* directory has changed.
       path: [ README.md, "*.md", "test/*" ]
 ```